 Teachable is best for those with little to no experience setting up hosting, creating web pages, using a content management system, or plugging in eCommerce capabilities with another system.
 Even if you do have experience with all this, you may not want the tech headaches that come with it when it comes to your online course.

 If you don't want to piece together a variety of systems, configure a WordPress LMS plugin, then an online course platform like Teachable will be well worth the money.
-Teachable will host your course and all your course content (including videos) and makes it easy for you to get started.
+Teachable will host your course and all your course content (video hosting is included).
+This tool makes it easy for you to get started.

 This platform is best for those who want the benefits of an affiliate program, but don’t want to manage it.
 They offer a payment solution within their course platform and can even payout affiliates for you.

 You can accept payments from students all within a Teachable account and you'll be paid out every 30 days.
 Or you can integrate your Teachable account with PayPal or Stripe (on upgraded plans) and get paid out faster.